VISIT LUCERNE IN THE WINTER MONTHS – WHAT TO DO & TRAVEL TIPA

 Depending on your speed, I suggest planning in at least about two hours for the old town.

 Okay, I know I was lucky.
 There is not often snow on the Chapel Bridge.
 But you might be lucky, too.
 Doesn’t the Chapel Bridge look lovely in the winter?
-The flower pots are gone though (which you will find in the summer months), but looking at the snow-capped roof of the bridge with Mount Pilatus in the background is charming.
+The flower pots are gone, though (which you will find in the warmer months), but looking at the snow-capped roof of the bridge with Mount Pilatus in the background is charming.

 But even without the snow, you cannot (should not) skip the Chapel Bridge.

-In the winter months, it is less busy and you can enjoy crossing the bridge in a more relaxed way.
+In the winter months, it is less busy, and you can enjoy crossing the bridge in a more relaxed way.
 The wooden bridge, spanning the Reuss River, was originally built in the 14th century before being partly burnt down in 1993 and then quickly rebuilt.

-Tip: Do not look only to the right and left (to enjoy the beautiful scenery and pretty houses lined up along the promenade), but also look up and enjoy the paintings that are hung on the ceiling.
+- TIP: Do not look only to the right and left (to enjoy the beautiful scenery and pretty houses lined up along the promenade), but also look up and enjoy the paintings that are hung on the ceiling.

-The Jesuit Church, a Catholic Church built in the 17th century, can be visited at any time of the year – but in the winter times, it is probably even more special.
-This attraction is worthy seeing even if you are not religious.It had always attracted my attention since it is easy to spot from the Chapel Bridge but I could not visit because I was traveling with my dog.
+The Jesuit Church, a Catholic Church built in the 17th century, can be visited at any time of the year.
+But in the winter times, it is probably even more special.
+This attraction is worth seeing even if you are not religious.It had always attracted my attention since it is easy to spot from the Chapel Bridge but I could not visit because I was traveling with my dog.

 There is another smaller shop in Zurich as well, but only in Lucerne can you book your own chocolate workshop and make your own chocolate.

 Seeing all the installments probably takes a few hours.
 While it is very romantic to experience with your loved one, it is also nice for families with kids or people of any age.

-If you want to experience this special time in Switzerland, then add the Christmas Market to your list.
+If you want to experience this special time in Switzerland, add the Christmas Market to your list.

 I visited Mount Pilatus in the summer – and totally loved it!
 It became one of my favorite mountain peaks in Switzerland, and so I could not wait to visit again in the winter.
 And I was not disappointed when I got to visit.
 In winter, it is absolutely stunning, too!Of course, Mount Pilatus is completely different in the winter months from what I had known before.
 You can experience a totally different world up here.
 So, whether you want to enjoy the fantastic views or prefer to do winter sports, Mount Pilatus is the perfect place.

 Skiing, snowshoe hiking, snowboarding, and sledding – you can do all this in the region of Lucerne, and especially on Mount Pilatus.

-Tip: You will get a discount with your Swiss Travel Pass.
+- Tip: You will get a 50% discount with your Swiss Travel Pass.

-To enjoy a day (I would plan in a full day or at least 8 hours for these activities) at Mount Titlis, hop on a train at Lucerne train station and head to Engelberg train station.
+To enjoy a day (I would plan in a full day or at least 8 hours for these activities) at Mount Titlis, hop on a train at Lucerne train station, and head to Engelberg train station.

-And then, there is a lot to do at Mount Titlis in the winter: You can go skiing, snowboarding, snowshoe hiking, sledding, and more.
+There is a lot to do at Mount Titlis in the winter: You can go skiing, snowboarding, snowshoe hiking, sledding, and more.

 Beautiful, beautiful Mount Rigi.
 I was impressed visiting in the summer (I have been up there a few times), but visiting in the winter was mind-blowing!
 It is a mountain massif of the Alps – at about 1,800 meters above sea level – and it is almost entirely surrounded by the water of three lakes: Lake Lucerne, Lake Zug, and Lake Lauerz.

-Mount Rigi is actually one of the best spots to enjoy the sunset.
-The colorful sunset against the white snow… it was drop-dead gorgeous!
+Mount Rigi is actually one of the best spots to enjoy the sunset in all of Switzerland.
+The colorful sunset against the white snow…drop-dead gorgeous!
 The pictures do not do it any justice.

-Reminder to myself: Add it to my Switzerland in the winter guide because it was just impressive (check out that winter guide here).
+I even added it to my Switzerland in the winter guide because it was just impressive (check out that winter guide here).

-Tip: Free with your Swiss Travel Pass (bonus tip: start your trip from Vitznau Station – get to Vitznau either via boat or bus).
+- Tip: Free with your Swiss Travel Pass.
+Bonus tip: start your trip from Vitznau Station – get to Vitznau either via boat or bus.

-So, hopefully, this guide helps you find out about the best things to do and see in the winter, whether you visit in December, January or February and how to enjoy a beautiful winter break in Lucerne!
+So, hopefully, this guide helped you find out about the best things to do and see in the winter!
+Whether you visit in December, January, or February – enjoy a wonderful winter break in Lucerne!